Level Three: Governance Award

 Credit may be granted for participation in approved educational programs offered by private or public organizations (agenda and proof of attendance must be submitted).

 The Governance Award

 The EOA’s Governance Award will include a pin and plaque in recognition of this accomplishment.
-The award will be presented by the executive director of the League at the appropriate Regional Meeting or at the League Convention.
+The award will be presented by the executive director of the League at the Annual Awards Banquet.
 Other arrangements can be made if necessary.

-A special award will be presented at the League’s Annual Convention for any council or commission in which all members have completed one or more levels of the Academy.
+A special award will be presented at the League’s Annual Awards Banquet for any council or commission in which all members have completed one or more levels of the Academy.
 Your community is responsible for notifying the League if this achievement is reached.